SiddhantDeshmukh/adventOfCode21/jacob/README.md

 ## Day 6
 Exponential fish spawning!
 In part 1 I simply made a Fish struct and iterated overall fish on a given day, making more fish when timers ran out.
 This of course becomes crazy for a large number of days, and part 2 punished me for taking the easy way out.
 In part 2 I have an array with N_fish on each day, and then I spawn fish in batches and "school" the fish at the end of a cycle to account for new spawns.
 Should scale linearly with N_days.

+## Day 7
+A minimization problem.
+I thought I could use the median of the array (which worked for test data), and this works for part 1.
+For part two I used the mean because now outliers were more heavily weighted.